How much snow fell by you? Get snow totals for Philly, Pa. suburbs, NJ and Delaware

-People woke up Tuesday morning to a winter wonderland in Philadelphia, the Pennsylvania suburbs, Lehigh Valley, South Jersey and Delaware after inches of snow fell on many neighborhoods overnight.
+People watched Philadelphia, the Pennsylvania suburbs, Lehigh Valley, South Jersey and Delaware turn into a winter wonderland Friday as inches of snow fell on many neighborhoods.

-The snowfall caused school delays and closures and some tricky driving conditions.
-It also gave kids home from school a chance to dust of their sleds.
+The snowfall caused hundreds of school closures and some tricky driving conditions.
+It also gave kids home from school a chance to sled and have fun in the snow -- maybe even make a snowman.

+Here is a look at snow totals early Friday afternoon -- care of the National Weather Service -- by inches from around the Philadelphia region from the snow that fell on Jan.
+19, 2024.
+(Note: this list is not complete and will be updated.)

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.